-Figure 79 Allocation Info field format
+Figure 79 Dynamic Allocation Info field format

-The TID subfield in the Allocation Info field identifies the TC or TS for the allocation request or grant.
+The TID subfield in the Dynamic Allocation Info field identifies the TC or TS using the allocation.

+NOTE – Unlike pseudo-static allocations, non-pseudo static allocations are not labeled with an Allocation ID, and are tied to a TID.

 The AllocationType field is defined in 8.4.2.115.

 The Source AID field identifies the STA that is the source of the allocation.